mroam/deepLearnAlg/README.md

 Questions
 --------
 * Is it necessary to install homebrew in order to install Anaconda?
+I'm trying Anaconda w/o homebrew in ppp1d.
 * Anaconda 5.0 can install tensorflow for us, but how sketchy is the "community" support of this install vs the "official" install of tensorflow? tensorflow.org has [page about using anaconda to install tensorflow](https://www.tensorflow.org/install/install_mac#installing_with_anaconda)
 * How do we update Anaconda?
 * Does the GitHub setting about hide email really hide email address from commits done by desktop GitHub?
 If using command line, see [email in git](https://help.github.com/articles/setting-your-email-in-git) about adjusting GitHub to hide email in command line activity.